Agreement Information 2019-2020

 - Visitor’s spaces within the Agricultural Campus are exclusively for non-Dalhousie pass holders who are visiting the campus and parking for a short period of time.

 - The purchase of a general parking permit does not guarantee the purchaser that a parking space will be available on University property.
-With the exception of reserved parking, all parking on University property is on a space-available basis.
+Except for reserved parking, all parking on University property is on a space-available basis.
 General Parking permits are subject to an oversell strategy designed to maximize the utilization of surface parking on campus.

 Outdoor Reserved (accessible parking)

-- Application for Accessible Reserved parking for employees requires review and approval by Dalhousie Human Resources Disability Case Manager.
-In the Case of students this review shall be directed to Student Accessibility Centre (Halifax Campus) and the Student Success Centre (Agricultural Campus)
+Application for Accessible Reserved parking for employees requires review and approval by Dalhousie Human Resources Disability Case Manager.
+In the Case of students this review shall be directed to Student Accessibility Centre (Halifax Campus) and the (Agricultural Campus)

 - Outdoor reserved parking spaces are almost exclusively used for accessible parking

 - All outdoor reserved parking spaces on University property are reserved from 7:00 am until 4:30 pm, seven days per week